teche74/WhiteWine_Quality_Prediction/README.md

 The White Wine dataset used in this analysis is available in the UCI Machine Learning Repository and can be found at the following URL: https://archive.ics.uci.edu/ml/datasets/Wine+Quality.

 # Analysis
-The analysis script can be found in the "White_Wine_Quality_Prediction.R" file.
+The analysis script can be found in the "White_Wine_Quality_Prediction.ipynb" file.
 The script loads the data, explores it with summary statistics and visualizations, performs a train-test split, fits a linear regression model, and evaluates the model's performance with metrics such as RMSE and R-squared.

 # Results
 The final linear regression model had an RMSE of 0.719 and an R-squared value of 0.285.